 Emails: firstname.lastname@example.org and email@example.com

 Barker Road Student Council is a club that’s goal is to positively impact the school culture at BRMS through our student run government.
 They accomplish this by promoting activities that model our BRMS core principles.
 Student Council is looking for students who want to further develop their creativity, public speaking, decision making and cooperation.
 Members of Student Council help with our annual fundraiser campaign.
 This group is open to 6th, 7th, and 8th grade students.
 Meetings typically take place on the first and third Friday’s of the month.
 Students interested will participate in an election to obtain a position in the club.
 The BRMS student council is extremely active.
 Our annual fundraiser supports a great deal of our work.
 We feel strongly that every student at Barker Road benefits from all that Student Council offers.
 Student Council webpage

 Advisors: Ms. Ballard and Mr. Sacchitella

 WEB (Where Everyone Belongs) is a student leadership group of 8th graders.
 Their primary focus is to help new students to Barker Road transition into the culture and expectations of Barker Road Middle School.
 Becoming a WEB leader is a coveted position for our eighth graders.
 These are the “go-to” students when help is needed.
-For example, WEB leaders work Open House to help direct parents.
-This is considered to be a very influential group at Barker Road.
+One example is WEB leaders work Open House to help direct parents.
+This club is a very influential group at Barker Road.
 To participate as a WEB leader, one must apply and be nominated by staff.
 A selection committee works hard to have a diverse and responsible WEB Leader group.

 Advisor: Ms. Phillips